morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/misc-tools/abots-deleveler.md

 **Abot's Deleveler** is a utility for converting all [[guides/leveled-lists/index|Leveled Lists]] in a plugin to potentially spawn at level 1 - so called 'deleveling' - through the use of [[tes3cmd|Tes3cmd]] BAT and Perl scripts.

-The deleveling functionality has been adopted at least one other tool, [[habasi|Habasi]], and as an MWSE mod with Operator Jack's Deleveler.[^2] The utility's usefulness is primarily to players who wish to increase the difficulty of Morrowind gameplay.
+The deleveling functionality has been adopted by at least one other tool, [[habasi|Habasi]], and as an MWSE mod with Operator Jack's Deleveler.[^2] The utility's usefulness is primarily to players who wish to increase the difficulty of Morrowind gameplay.
 However, one could use it as an auxiliary tool in the process of creating [[guides/patches/index|patches]] or reworks of existing mods.

 ## Usage